-Specific types of genetic polymorphisms are known that can lead to increased rosuvastatin exposure.
-For patients who are known to have such specific types of polymorphisms, a lower daily dose of rosuvastatin is recommended.
+Specific types of genetic polymorphisms are known that can lead to increased rosuvastatin exposure (see section 5.2).
+For patients who are known to have such specific types of polymorphisms, a lower daily dose of Rosuvastatin is recommended.

 Dosage in patients with pre-disposing factors to myopathy